BioCycle August 2014

 But if you look at Chicago, the city with the wonderful swimmable lake (that is also fishable and is the source of the city’s drinking water), what you find instead of consistent regulations is a confusing and contradictory set of rules.
 Urban agriculture is great, but urban soils may be contaminated.
-And guidance on what is considered contaminated isn’t clear (City of Chicago guidance to what is considered contaminated soil pdf file).
+And guidance on what is considered contaminated isn’t clear.

 Making sound environmental regulations is exceedingly difficult and involves navigating a series of often contradictory interests, ideas and goals.
 The Clean Water Act for example, however effective it was in urban areas, accomplished very little in terms of controlling nonpoint source pollution (discharges not coming from discernible, confined and discrete conveyance such as pipes).
 Too much political pressure to touch that one and as a result, we are now seeing dead zones in the Gulf of Mexico — the result of nonpoint source runoff of farm nutrients.